open-telemetry/opentelemetry.io/content/en/docs/contributing/issues.md

 ---
 title: Issues
 description:
-  How to fix an existing issue, or report a bug, a security risk, or a potential improvement.
+  How to fix an existing issue, or report a bug, security risk, or potential improvement.
 weight: 10
 cSpell:ignore: prepopulated